Last updated: May 22, 2023

-Fort DeRussy was built on a high hill with the purpose of providing crossfire upon the approaches to Fort Stevens on the 7th Street Pike (now Georgia Avenue).
+Fort DeRussy was built on a high hill with the purpose of providing crossfire upon the approaches to Fort Stevens on the 7th Street Pike (now Georgia Avenue NW).
 Together with Fort Kearney and Fort Reno to the west, it controlled the country roads between Rockville Pike and Rock Creek Valley.

 Fort DeRussy is in a good state of preservation.
 The parapet which consists of high earth mounds with openings where guns were mounted, and the deep ditch (dry moat) around the parapet, remain in clear and distinct outline.
 Also, there is visible evidence of where the powder magazines were located inside the fort.
 Near the fort, on the outside, well-defined rifle trenches extend in each direction.

 An overview of the Civil War Defenses of Washington, the roles of Fort Stevens and other forts in the Civil War, and how park visitors can experience these places today.